 There are several types of bipolar disorder.
 Depending on which type the person has, their condition may involve:

-- manic episodes: periods of high energy, euphoria, talking fast, and sleeplessness
+- Manic episodes: periods of high energy, euphoria, talking fast, and sleeplessness

-- mixed episodes: having symptoms of mania and depression at the same time
+- Mixed episodes: having symptoms of mania and depression at the same time

-Jonathan Tomlin, EdD, LPC, NCC, emphasizes the importance of showing compassion, offering support, and respecting the decisions and boundaries of those with bipolar disorder.
+Jonathan Tomlin, EdD, LPC, NCC, emphasizes the importance of showing compassion, offering support, and respecting the decisions and boundaries of those living with bipolar disorder.

 “We can’t take responsibility for someone’s mental health, but we can listen and offer support in the form of affection, making them comfortable, and accepting them for who they are,” he says.